 Vehicle customisation will apparently change the gameplay but SEGA didn't specify whether these changes will be just regular updates or actual modification to suit different playstyles.

-User reviews on Steam are positive for the moment but not many are up just yet.
+User reviews on are positive for the moment but not many are up just yet.
 It is also possible that the honeymoon period might skew the judgment in the first few days until players run into problems that are inevitable in just about any game that exists.

 Those who decide to venture in before more feedback becomes available will need to set aside $39.99 / €39,99 / £34,99 for the price of admission.